SlicerMorph/W_2020/Lab01_Slicer_1_Intro/README.md

 :pencil2: Make all of the above changes in settings menu.
 Restart Slicer.
 Find "Sample Data" module, download "MRHead" dataset.
 Go check the Temp and Temp/RemoteIO folder you created on Desktop.
 What's in there?

+## Extensions and Extension mechanism
+3D Slicer contains an extension mechanism to download new extensions that adds to the core functionality of Slicer.
+We have bundled with SlicerMorph with some of the extensions that we find most useful (i.e., RawImageGuess, Lights, Fiducial Registration, SegmentEditorExtraEffects etc), as well as our own extension and morphometric tools.
+As such, the extension manager is disabled in SlicerMorph by default.
+You can enable it from the Preferences menu, however you should be aware  that enabling it may create a conflict with the existing pre-installed modules, and we discourage you doing it.
+If you do want to try a new extension that is not pre-bundled with SlicerMorph, download and install a new preview version of 3D Slicer and install that extension within that version.

 ## Log File and Reporting a Bug
 Related [wiki](https://www.slicer.org/wiki/Documentation/Nightly/Report_a_problem)